LaurentRDC/dissertation/content/scattering.md

 Specifically, the type of scattering relevant to this work involves the probing of periodic structures, crystals.
 Thanks to advances in data acquisition and data analysis attributable to the author (see [appendix @sec:appendix]), as well as improvements to instrument stability[@Otto2017], the ultrafast electron scattering instrument used herein can reliably measure the effects of *diffuse scattering*.

-## Single-electron scattering in an arbitrary potential
+## Elastic electron scattering in an arbitrary potential

 TODO: make it clear that the time-variation of the potential happens on a different scale than the scattering time